pcdv/jocket/README.md

 ![alt text](docs/bench.png "Latency for an 1kb PING.
 Red = Socket, green = Jocket")

-NB: this benchmark has been run on an old single-core "holiday" laptop.
-I will update it with probably better results when I have access to my main computer.
+This benchmark was run on an Intel Core i5-2500.

 How it works
 ------------